ocaml/dune/doc/coq.rst

     (using coq 0.1)

-This will enable support for the ``coqlib`` stanza in the current project.
-If the language version is absent, dune will automatically add this line with the latest Coq version to the project file once a ``(coqlib ...)`` stanza is used anywhere.
+This will enable support for the ``coq.theory`` stanza in the current project.
+If the language version is absent, dune will automatically add this line with the latest Coq version to the project file once a ``(coq.theory ...)`` stanza is used anywhere.

 Basic Usage